The Teabags Without Plastic In The UK In 2026

 A black teapot and mug with a blue text box that says the teabags that are plastic free and those that contain plastic

-Here is the current situation plastic-free tea bag situation right now in the UK (updated March 2024), with notes on how to dispose of each brand’s teabags, and if the brand offers loose-leaf tea.
+Here is the current situation plastic-free tea bag situation right now in the UK (updated January 2026), with notes on what each tea bag is made of, how to dispose of each brand’s teabags, and if the brand offers loose-leaf tea.

 Aldi